Tesla (NASDAQ:TSLA) Stock Drops After SEC Asks To Hold Elon Musk In Contempt Over Another Tweet

 — Elon Musk (@elonmusk) February 20, 2019

-Three days after the tweet was sent, the SEC confirmed with Telsa’s lawyers it hadn't been reviewed.
+Three days after the tweet was sent, the SEC confirmed with Telsa’s lawyers is hadn't been reviewed.

 The Verge wrote, "Tesla’s lawyer worked with Musk to correct the original tweet in a follow-up, the SEC document says.
 But Musk’s initial projection still may be considered a violation because the information could be considered material to Tesla shareholders — and the lawyers didn’t see it before Musk sent it."